MichaelGrupp/maps/README.md

 You can change the pose of a map relative to the global origin in the aligned grid view.

+This can be used when you have multiple maps with different origins (e.g. different floors, different origin due to remapping), or to align with a fixed layout, etc.

 * Select the map that you want to move in the menu sidebar.
 * Enter values or move the map with the keyboard (after enabling "Move Map")
 * Poses can be exported to YAML files.
 * Optionally, use the tools to make alignment easier, for example:
    * make the texture of the maps transparent/colored using the blend settings
    * add fixed lenses in different areas of a large map
+   * adjust the movement step size for the WASD/QE keybindings to the sensitivity you need

 <img src="https://raw.githubusercontent.com/MichaelGrupp/maps/refs/heads/master/data/doc/alignment.gif" height="150" />